 We are a biopharmaceutical company focused on discovering, developing and commercializing novel immunotherapeutic products to improve treatment options for patients with cancer.
-Our portfolio includes biologic and small-molecule immunotherapy product candidates intended to treat a wide range of oncology indications.
-Our biologic product candidates are based on our proprietary HyperAcute immunotherapy technology, which is designed to stimulate the human immune system.
-Our small-molecule product candidates are focused on breaking the immune system's tolerance to cancer by inhibiting the indoleamine-(2,3)-dioxygenase, or IDO, pathway, and the tryptophan-(2.3)-dioxygenase, or TDO, pathway.
-We believe that our immunotherapeutic technologies have the potential to lead to multiple product candidates, targeting a wide range of oncology indications that can be used either alone or in combination with other therapies.
-In addition, we have licensed and are developing technologies to address infectious diseases, including our rVSV-EBOV vaccine product candidate for the Ebola virus.
+Our portfolio includes biologic and small-molecule immuno-oncology product candidates intended to treat a wide range of oncology indications.
+Our biologic product candidates are based on our proprietary HyperAcute® Immunotherapy technology, which is designed to stimulate the human immune system.
+Our small-molecule product candidates are focused on breaking the immune system's tolerance to cancer.
+We believe that our immuno-oncology technologies have the potential to lead to multiple product candidates, targeting a wide range of oncology indications that could be used either alone or in combination with other therapies.
+In addition, we have licensed and are developing technologies to address infectious diseases, including our rVSV-EBOV (V920) vaccine product candidate for the Ebola virus.

-Our lead product candidate, algenpantucel-L or HyperAcute Pancreas, is being studied in two randomized Phase 3 clinical trials.
-The first trial, IMPRESS (Immunotherapy for Pancreatic Resectable Cancer Survival Study) has completed enrollment of 722 patients with resected pancreas cancer and is being performed under a Special Protocol Assessment, or SPA, with the United States Food and Drug Administration, or FDA.
+Our most advanced program, algenpantucel-L, is being studied in two randomized Phase 3 clinical trials.
+The first trial, IMPRESS (IMmunotherapy for Pancreatic REsectable cancer Survival Study) has completed enrollment of 722 patients with surgically resected pancreatic cancer and is being performed under a Special Protocol Assessment, or SPA, with the United States Food and Drug Administration, or the FDA.
 A second Phase 3 trial, PILLAR (Pancreatic Immunotherapy with algenpantucel-L for Locally Advanced non-Resectable disease), is currently enrolling patients.
-We initiated these trials based on encouraging Phase 2 data that suggest improvement in both disease-free and overall survival.
-We have received Fast Track and Orphan Drug designations from the FDA and Orphan Medicinal Product designation for algenpantucel-L from the European Commission for the adjuvant treatment of patients with surgically-resected pancreatic cancer.
-The primary endpoint for our IMPRESS trial with algenpantucel-L for patients with surgically-resected pancreatic cancer is overall survival.
+We initiated these trials based on encouraging Phase 2 data that suggest potential to improve both disease-free and overall survival.
+Algenpantucel-L has received Fast Track and Orphan Drug designations from the FDA and Orphan Medicinal Product designation from the European Commission for the adjuvant treatment of patients with surgically-resected pancreatic cancer.
+The primary endpoint for our IMPRESS trial with algenpantucel-L for the adjuvant treatment of patients with surgically-resected pancreatic cancer is overall survival.
 As determined by the SPA, the first interim analysis was conducted when 222 deaths were reported for the study, which occurred during the first quarter of 2014.
 As part of this planned interim analysis, the independent data safety monitoring committee, or DSMC, met to review available patient data.
 As anticipated, following its review, the DSMC recommended that the study should proceed as planned, without modification.

-The second interim analysis was completed during the second quarter of 2015.
-For the second interim analysis, the independent data safety monitoring committee (DSMC) reviewed available patient data and recommended the study proceed without modification to final analysis, which is expected in 2016.
-This second DSMC data analysis followed 333 patient events, as planned, and the study is powered to show an improvement in overall survival after the planned 444 events.
-The DSMC reviewed data analyzed under the originally planned log-rank analysis, in all respects consistent with the SPA.
-No other statistical methods were used.
+The second interim analysis was completed during the second quarter of 2015 following 333 deaths, which had occurred prior to February 26, 2015.
+For the second interim analysis, the DSMC reviewed available patient data and recommended the study proceed without modification to final analysis.
+The Company has announced that concurrently with the second interim analysis a Kaplan-Meier estimation of overall median survival calculated from the same data set determined that the estimated blended median overall survival in the trial from the time of randomization was 28.5 months for all patients.
+Median time from surgery to randomization was approximately 1.5 months.
+Therefore median survival from surgery was estimated to be approximately 30 months for all patients in our study.
+The study is powered to show an improvement in overall survival after the planned 442 events.

-Our additional HyperAcute product candidates in clinical development include tergenpumatucel-L or HyperAcute Lung, dorgenmeltucel-L or HyperAcute Melanoma, and other potential applications.
-To date, our HyperAcute platform product candidates have been administered to more than 700 patients with cancer, either as a monotherapy or in combination with other treatments and have demonstrated a favorable safety profile.
+Our additional HyperAcute Immunotherapy product candidates in clinical development include tergenpumatucel-L or HyperAcute Lung, dorgenmeltucel-L or HyperAcute Melanoma, and products for other potential indications.
+To date, our HyperAcute Immunotherapy platform product candidates have been administered to more than 700 patients with cancer, either as a monotherapy or in combination with other treatments and have been shown to be generally well tolerated with limited grade 3/4 adverse events.